roman-milk/roman-milk.github.io/me-my-slutwife-and.md

  Her emotions changed in an instant, her tears retreated and she sat up with zest, energy in her voice.
 "Yeah, I'm free -- let me call you back in a bit, I have to rearrange something, okay?"

  Patrick's voice cheered up too.
 "Great -- but, you wanna meet for lunch, or at the usual?"
 The latter referred to the cheap motel near his office, where he would typically bang her on extended lunchtimes.
-Report_Story #4